CopyIt - The Grid Drawing Method Tutorial for New Artists

 1. Open the Media Sizes Menu: Tap the Media Sizes button in the bottom toolbar.
 You’ll see a list of common formats (A4, A3, Letter, Canvas sizes, etc.).

-2. Choose Your Paper or Canvas Size Select the size that matches your actual drawing surface.
+2. Choose your paper or canvas size: Select the size that matches your actual drawing surface.
 If your surface isn’t listed, use the Custom Size option to enter width and height.
-Once selected, the app resizes the grid overlay to match your chosen media.
+Once selected, the app matches the project to your chosen media, which also makes tools like the Ruler meaningful for real measurements.

 Configure the grid for visibility and accuracy

-5. Labels: Enable grid letters and numbers for quick indexing between your device and physical surface.
+6. Labels: Enable grid letters and numbers for quick indexing between your device and physical surface (for example A0, B3, C5).

 Match the physical grid to your CopyIt grid